life-ufes/metablock-se/README.md

 ### 3.2 Plot metric vs. missing metadata

 This reads `agg_metrics.csv` and produces a figure at repo root.
+It expects all models and missing levels to be present in the CSV.

 ```bash
 python -m utils.plotmissing --timestamp <TIMESTAMP> --metric balanced_accuracy